Gennadiyev/KookBotX/readme.md

         await msg.reply("... world!")
 ```

-- **Lots of examples** for you to get started, ranging from a plethora of LLMs to music streaming, from file serving to a currency system.
+- **Lots of examples** to help you get started, including a wide range of applications from LLMs to music streaming and from file serving to currency systems.
 - **Easy to use and maintain.** The framework is designed to be easy to use and maintain.
 You can never get lost in your codebase.

 ## Quick Start

 ### Prerequisites

-Python 3.10 or higher is required to run this framework.
+Python 3.9 or higher is required to run this framework.
+The project is developed and tested on Python 3.9.2, but it should work on any Python 3.9+ version.

 Run the following command to install the required packages: